 Sometimes the essential tremor may be so severe it significantly interferes with normal activity and doesn't respond to medication.
 In these rare cases, surgery may be considered.
 There are two types of surgery:

 Deep brain stimulation

 Deep brain stimulation involves placing one or more electrodes (small metallic needles) in an area of your brain called the thalamus.
-This is done under general anaesthetic so you are unconscious, though you are woken up during the procedure to make sure that the electrodes are in the correct place.
+This is done under general anaesthetic, so you're unconscious, though you are woken up during the procedure to make sure the electrodes are in the correct place.

 Thin wires run from the electrodes to a pulse generator (a device similar to a pacemaker), which is implanted under the skin of your chest.
-The generator produces an electric current that helps regulate your brainwaves and controls your tremor.
+The generator produces an electric current to help regulate your brainwaves and control your tremor.

 The National Institute for Health and Care Excellence (NICE) published guidelines on deep brain stimulation for tremor in 2006.
-NICE concluded that the treatment is effective in improving tremor, but that more information is needed regarding how successful it is in the long-term.
-Other research has found that deep brain stimulation can reduce tremor by around 90%.
+NICE concluded the treatment is effective in improving tremor, but more information is needed about how successful it is in the long-term.
+Other research has found deep brain stimulation can reduce tremor by around 90%.

 Possible adverse effects of deep brain stimulation include:

 - speech problems